Haimen, Nantong: Climate

 According to the Köppen climate classification system, Haimen has a humid subtropical climate (Cwa).
 This means that Haimen experiences four distinct seasons; the summers are hot and the winters are cold.
 The summers are rainier than the other seasons, and the summer rains usually bring flooding.

 The average temperature is 15.2 °C in Haimen.
 January is the coldest month, and July is the hottest month.
-The hottest temperature recorded in Haimen was 39.7 °C, occurring on both August 7, 1966 and July 31, 1992.
-The coldest temperature ever recorded was -9.4 °C on January 31, 1977.
+The hottest temperature recorded in Haimen was 39.7 °C, occurring on August 8 2013.
+The coldest temperature ever recorded was -9.4 °C on January 8, 2021.

 The average yearly rainfall is 1056.3 mm.
 The wettest year was 1975 with 1500.7 mm, and the driest year was 1978 with 654.6 mm.